-Cradle Mountain Huts Walk offers two walks: a six-day for the more ambitious walker, or a four-day for a more relaxing walk.
-These itineraries maximise opportunities for optional side trips including Mt Ossa – Tasmania’s highest peak (weather permitting), Lake Will and a number of lookouts and waterfalls.
+Cradle Mountain Huts Walk is a six-day, five-night walk.
+The itinerary maximises opportunities for optional side trips including Mt Ossa – Tasmania’s highest peak (weather permitting), Lake Will and a number of lookouts and waterfalls.

 If you choose not to do a side trip, you may retire to the hut and relax with a hot drink, and make the most of our book selection and games.

-Each day, you’ll walk between seven and twelve kilometres (excluding side trips) over varied terrain including button grass plains, temperate rainforests, alpine meadows and open moorland.
+Each day, you’ll walk between 7-12km (excluding side trips) over varied terrain including button grass plains, temperate rainforests, alpine meadows and open moorland.
 Wildlife often encountered along the way include wombats, paddymelons, echidnas and an array of birdlife.
 The Tasmanian Devil also makes this area its home.
-At the end of the six-day adventure, take the truly spectacular 17-kilometre boat trip across Lake St Clair before returning to Launceston.
+At the end of the six-day adventure, take the truly spectacular 17km boat trip across Lake St Clair before returning to Launceston.

-At the end of each day, wind down in the warmth and comfort of the only private hut accommodation on the track.
+At the end of each day, wind down in the warmth and comfort of the only private hut accommodation on the Overland Track.
 Cradle Mountain Huts have been discreetly located off the main trail and offer hot showers, a drying room and twin-share accommodation, and are all highly conscious of the effect of tourism on the environment.
 The operators of these huts pride themselves on providing luxury accommodation, sustainably.
 Your guides will prepare an inspired three-course dinner each night while you sit back and relax with a glass of Tasmanian wine.